podaac/hydrocron/docs/timeseries.md

 - If the Accept header is `application/json` with an output field of `csv`, the entire JSON object with metadata including CSV response is returned.
 - If the Accept header is `application/json` without an output field, the entire JSON object with metadata including GeoJSON response is returned.
 - If the Accept header is none of the accepted types then a 415 Unsupported is returned.
+- If no Accept header is passed in the request then the default is to return `application/json` with metadata.
+The `output` field is used to determine whether a GeoJSON or CSV response is returned in the `results` field of the response.

 Example GeoJSON request and response: